Blocking ads removes funding from us!

 Half a year before the actual launch leaked Google is proud of the Pixel 4 and Pixel 4 XL.
 But can that be the company too?
 I took a closer look at that.

-Yes, it actually happened that a company gave information about new ones even before an actual presentation Proproducts has announced.
-In particular, the features that are new compared to the predecessor have been advertised big and proud in advance.
-But how do these features fare in everyday life, and is the pride justified?
+Yes, it has actually happened that a company has announced information about new products before an actual launch.
+The new features in particular, compared to the previous product, were advertised in a big and proud manner beforehand.
+But how do these features perform in everyday life, and is the pride justified?

 Unboxing and initial setup

-I already have that Pixel 3 XL tested and the packaging has largely not changed since then.
-On the packaging you can see the smartphone again, a logo and the Proproduct designation.
+I already have that Pixel 3 XL tested, and the packaging has largely not changed since then.
+On the packaging you can see the smartphone again, a logo and the product name.
 A nice detail is that the sides of the packaging also show the sides of the smartphone.
-If you now lift the lid, the first thing you see is the pixel.
-Including a USB-C power adapter, a USB-C cable, a USB-A to C adapter, a SIM tool and several guides.
+If you lift the lid, the first thing you see is the Pixel.
+Below that is a USB-C power adapter, a USB-C cable, a USB-A to C adapter, a SIM tool and several instructions.
 A jack adapter, in-ear headphones and stickers are no longer available.
-Although, I personally don't mourn the loss of the headphones, because I didn't find them that good anyway.
+Although, I personally don't mourn the loss of the headphones, as I didn't think they were that good anyway.

 Pixel 4 XL unboxing